Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 9. Aaj Humein Maloom Hua from Aa Gale Lag Jaa (1994) – Kumar Sanu and Kavita Krishnamurthy rendered their voices for the beautiful song penned by Nawab Arzoo.
 Jugal Hansraj and Urmila Matondkar who played siblings in their most memorable movie, Masoom (1983) played a romantic pair in this song.

 10. Is Tarah Aashiqui Ka from Imtihaan (1994) – The movie inspired from Humraaz of 1960s has some melodious compositions too.
-Is Tarah Aashiqui Ka is the most popular song with two male versions, one in Vinod Rathod’s voice and second one in Kumar Sanu’s voice.
+Is Tarah Aashiqui Ka is the most popular song with two male versions, in Amit Kumar and Kumar Sanu’s voices.
 Kumar Sanu’s version was immensely popular.
 The song was filmed two times in the movie – first time with Sunny Deol and second time with Saif Ali Khan.
 Raveena Tandon was featured in both versions.
 The song was loosely inspired from the oldie classic ‘Autumn Leaves’.
+Faiz Anwar wrote the lyrics.

-11. Churake Dil Mera from Mein Khiladi Mein Anari (1994) – One of the finest romantic tunes ever composed by the composer, the song was beautifully filmed on Akshay Kumar and Shilpa Shetty as well.
+11. Churake Dil Mera from Mein Khiladi Mein Anari (1994) – One of the finest romantic tunes ever composed by the composer, the song was beautifully filmed on Akshay Kumar and Shilpa Shetty.
 Anu Malik earned a Filmfare nomination for its compositions, and Rani Malik penned the lyrics.
 Kumar Sanu and Alka Yagnik provided the voices.

 12. Roop Suhana Lagta Hain from The Gentleman (1994) – The movie is a remake of Tamil film with the same time, and so are a few songs too.
 After Roja, Gentleman (1993) was the most successful music album of A. R. Rahman.
 Roop Suhana Lagta Hain is a direct lift of the wedding song “Ottagathai Kattiko” featuring Madhoo & Arjun, apart from two more songs featured in the original.
 Juhi Chawla and Chiranjeevi were featured in the Hindi version of the same song sung by S. P. B and Chithra.
 The song was originally inspired from the Kannada album song “Eddem Ante Teddam Antav” sung by Malgudi Subha in 1990.
 Actually Rahman while serving as an arranger with the composers Raj-Koti helped them in composing the original song.
 Indeewar penned its Hindi lyrics.